-In conclusion, we have designed, fabricated, and characterized a compact piezo-optomechanical microwave-optical transducer that integrates wafer-scale, CMOS-compatible HBAR and \ch{Si3N4} photonic technologies.
-Free of any superconducting components, this triply resonant transducer attains a bidirectional off-chip photon number conversion efficiency of \maxTotalEfficiency~and a bandwidth of \bandwidth, with an input pump power of \maxPumpPower~at room temperature.
-Multimode transduction leveraging distinct HBAR modes have been demonstrated, suggesting prospects for designing frequency-multiplexed photonic interconnects for superconducting qubits.
-Realistic design and fabrication improvements may even allow access to experiments in the quantum regime.
+In conclusion, we have designed, fabricated, and characterized a compact piezo-optomechanical microwave-optical transducer that integrates wafer-scale, CMOS-compatible HBAR and \ch{Si3N4} photonics technologies.
+Free of any superconducting components, this triply resonant transducer attains a bidirectional off-chip photon number conversion efficiency of \maxTotalEfficiency~(\maxOnChipEfficiency~on-chip, \maxInternalEfficiency~internal) and a bandwidth of \bandwidth~for an input pump power of \maxPumpPower~at room temperature.
+Proof-of-principle experiments show that these performances remain unchanged for pulsed optical pumping (\SI{1}{\micro\second} pulse width at \SI{100}{\kilo\hertz} repetition rate).
+Multimode transduction leveraging distinct HBAR modes have been demonstrated and more than \SI{0.1}{\pico\watt} of microwave power has been generated directly on-chip, suggesting prospects for designing frequency-multiplexed photonic interconnects for superconducting qubits.
+Realistic design and fabrication improvements may allow access to experiments in the quantum regime.